-The report utilizes analysis resulting from linking student-level data within the Minnesota Statewide Longitudinal Education Data System (SLEDS) on Minnesota public high school graduates, from the Minnesota Department of Education, with college enrollment data from the Minnesota Office of Higher Education.
+The report utilizes analysis resulting from linking student level data within the Minnesota Statewide Longitudinal Education Data System (SLEDS) on Minnesota public high school graduates from the Minnesota Department of Education with college enrollment data from the Minnesota Office of Higher Education.

-Data shown here pertains to the high school class of 2017, students enrolling in developmental education at a Minnesota institution within two years of graduating high school.
+Data shown here is data from the high school class of 2018, students enrolling in developmental education at a Minnesota institution within two years of graduating high school.